 Since the targeted ketogenic diet and the standard keto diet are fundamentally the same, you still enjoy benefits like fat loss, better brain health, blood sugar control, and improved testosterone levels.
 These are the effects of reducing carbs in general and increasing dietary fat.

-How to Get Started with the Targeted Ketogenic Diet
+How to Start a Targeted Ketogenic Diet

 If you’ve decided to follow the targeted ketogenic diet, here is a list of strategies to follow so you can get the best possible results: